iamkkronly/supa-kk/README.md

 ## Deploy

 1. Clone this repo
-2. Add your own Supabase URL and anon key in `supabase.js`
+2. Add your own Supabase URL and anon key in `supabase.js` if needed
 3. Push to GitHub
 4. Deploy using GitHub Pages (via settings > pages)